Member stories: the benefits of joining the Cosy Homes Oxfordshire delivery team

-Joining RetrofitWorks as a Retrofit Coordinator has exposed me to different specialists, ideas, products, analysis techniques etc and as a result I feel more confident in my knowledge and the advice I give.
+Joining RetrofitWorks as a Retrofit Coordinator has exposed me to different specialists, ideas, products, analysis techniques etc and as a result, I feel more confident in my knowledge and the advice I give.
 It feels great to feel part of a team and working towards a common goal.
-I know that when there’s something I’m unsure about there’s always someone to contact for advice.
-I’ve been able to hone my skills in carrying out home surveys; using the data software programme – CHROHM; preparing reports; project management; assessing quotes; client communication; and promoting the Cosy Homes Oxfordshire retrofit scheme.
+I know that when there’s something I’m unsure about, there is always someone to contact for advice.
+I’ve been able to hone my skills in carrying out home surveys; using the data software programme – CHROHM; preparing reports; project coordination; assessing quotes; client communication; and promoting the Cosy Homes Oxfordshire retrofit scheme.

 What is your favourite part of the RetrofitWorks network and service?

-I like the variety of work – surveys, writing reports, using CHROHM (our database tool on homes in the UK), weekly meetings, the interface with clients, discussions with other Retrofit Coordinators, talking to contractors and suppliers.
+I like the variety of work – surveys, writing reports, using CHROHM (our database tool on homes in the UK), weekly meetings, the interface with clients, discussions with other Retrofit Coordinators, as well as talking to contractors and suppliers.

 I also like the technical support that the Cosy Homes Oxfordshire scheme provides and the knowledge sharing between Retrofit Coordinators, architects, scheme managers.
 We have skype groups that are great for getting immediate answers to questions and for finding out how people tackle different tasks and business issues.
 They are a brilliant platform for knowledge sharing and help self-employed people feel part of a team and connected to like-minded professionals.
 The weekly Cosy Oxfordshire Homes meetings are an interesting forum where projects can be discussed and technical advice sought/given.

 RetrofitWorks has helped me improve my organisational skills and embrace new programmes, document sharing, invoicing techniques etc. It’s been a steep learning curve but I feel better trained and better equipped to tackle retrofit projects as a result.